renovate-bot/zw/docs/guides/01_syntax.md

   make"PREFIX=$ZPFX" tj/git-extras
 ```

-Above single command installs 6 plugins ([Git extension](https://z-shell.pages.dev/search/?q=git+ext) packages), with the base ices `as"null" wait"3" lucid` that are common to all of the plugins and 6 plugin-specific add-on ices.
+Above single command installs 6 plugins ([git extension](https://z-shell.pages.dev/search/?q=git+ext) packages), with the base ices `as"null" wait"3" lucid` that are common to all of the plugins and 6 plugin-specific add-on ices.

 ### Use cases of `for` syntax